EisKern/bitbank-api/README.md

 pubnub.unsubscribe
 ```

 Following are prepared in pubnub.
 - ticker
 - depth
 - transactions
 - candlestick
-For details, please see (official documents)[https://docs.bitbank.cc/].
+For details, please see [official documents](https://docs.bitbank.cc/).

 Data reception from pubnub channel is started when pubnub instance is created.
 To Receive Data, use 'queue.pop'.
 In default, data is popeed into the queue once every three seconds.

 ## Future　(if I have time)
 - Add comments to code for easy understanding.